-In order to extract / gather relevant facts and information from users/customers, it is recommended to use this simple and reliable method of questioning: the 5W1H method- i.e. asking questions starting with Who?
+To extract / gather relevant facts and information from users/customers, it is recommended to use this simple and reliable method of questioning: the 5W1H method-i.e. asking questions starting with Who?
 What?
 When?
 Where?
-Why? and How?
+Why? and how?

 For Example: For the traffic issue in a city, we could define the problem in detail after getting the answers of 5W1H questions.
-Sample questions of the problem is given below
+Sample questions about the problem are given below: